IT-Support-L2/IT-Support-L2/README.md

-- 👋 Hi, I’m Hamdi Bouaskar, IT Support Specialist.
+- 👋 Hi, I’m Hamdi Bouaskar, IT Support Specialist and Senior Customer Technical Support.
 - 👀 I’m interested in Information Technology world.
-- 🌱 I’m currently learning Python software engineering, Data Analysis and Visualization, and Django Full Stack Web Developement.
+- 🌱 In my free time, I enjoy learning and practicing Python software engineering, Data Analysis and Visualization with Python, and Django Full Stack Web Developement.
    I am also interested in Android developement with Kotlin.
-- 💞️ I’m looking to collaborate on Python projects.
 - 📫 How to reach me https://hamdi-bouaskar.herokuapp.com

 <!---